mrkhorasani/AZ-900/README.md

 **Benefits of Cloud:**

 1. Cost Effective
-2. Scalability/
+2. Scalability\\
-   2.1 Vertical Scaling: like an increase of RAM in the spike in traffic (ScaleUP) 2.2 Horizontal Scaling: like auto-adding a WebServer in the spike in traffic load (ScaleOUT)
+   2.1 Vertical Scaling: like an increase of RAM in the spike in traffic (ScaleUP)\\
+   2.2 Horizontal Scaling: like auto-adding a WebServer in the spike in traffic load (ScaleOUT)//
-4. Elasticity
+3. Elasticity